lamdera/program-test/README.md

-⚠️ This is pre-release software and won't work on the current Lamdera release.
-If you'd like to test the bleeding edge, ask on [Discord](https://dashboard.lamdera.app/docs/discuss).
+⚠️ This is pre-release WIP software.
+If you'd like to help test the bleeding edge, ask on [Discord](https://dashboard.lamdera.app/docs/discuss).

 # program-test